PyO3/pyo3/guide/src/memory.md

 in a predictable way.

 PyO3 bridges the Rust and Python memory models with two different strategies for accessing memory allocated on Python's heap from inside Rust.
-These are GIL-bound, or "owned" references, and GIL-independent `Py<Any>` smart pointers.
+These are GIL Refs such as `&'py PyAny`, and GIL-independent `Py<Any>` smart pointers.

 ## GIL-bound memory

-PyO3's GIL-bound, "owned references" (`&PyAny` etc.) make PyO3 more ergonomic to use by ensuring that their lifetime can never be longer than the duration the Python GIL is held.
+PyO3's GIL Refs such as `&'py PyAny` make PyO3 more ergonomic to use by ensuring that their lifetime can never be longer than the duration the Python GIL is held.
 This means that most of PyO3's API can assume the GIL is held.
 (If PyO3 could not assume this, every PyO3 API would need to take a